 Chapter 1: The Colonial Economic in Africa: Structure and Rationale Chapter 2: The Structure of the Northern Rhodesia Economy Chapter 3: Industrial Policy in Northern Rhodesia Chapter 4: Industrial Policy in Zambia Chapter 5: Mining and Industrial Development in Zambia Chapter 6: The Manufacturing Sector in Zambia Chapter 7: The Agro-Processing Sector in the Zambian Economy Chapter 8: Industrial Policy and the Challenges of Economic Structural Transformation in Zambia Chapter 9: Transforming the Colonial Economy in Africa: A Frontier Industrial Policy Perspective

-Horman Chitonge is Professor and Head of the African Studies Section at the University of Cape Town, South Africa
+Horman Chitonge is Professor at the Centre for African Studies, University of Cape Town, South Africa.